YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As an team leader
 In order to keep my business data secure
-I wanto to be able decide which users to which projects will have access to
+I wanto to be able decide which users to which projects will have access to the data my issue-tracker application has access to.

 #### 1.3.1.
 Users management

 As an team leader
 In order to keep my business data secure
-I wanto to be able decide which users to which projects will have access to
+I wanto to be able decide which users to which projects will

 ##### 1.3.1.1.
 Add new users to a project